Model for transitional turbulence in a planar shear flow: Model derivation

 In summary, the model is represented by six fields, $u_0, u_1, v_1, w_0, w_1, q_0$, corresponding to the mode amplitudes of large-scale flow and TKE.
-The evolution equations of these dynamical fields in $(x,z,t)$ are obtained by substituting expansion \eqref{eq:expansion} into equations \eqref{eq:full}, using model closures for ${\bf \mathcal{R}}$, $\mathcal{P}$, $\varepsilon$, and $\textbf{T}$, using a quasi-static approximation for $q_1$, imposing incompressibility, and applying a Galerkin projection.
-The six evolution equations are stated in full in the Supplemental Material, together with details on the model derivation and closures \cite{SM}.
+The evolution equations of these fields in $(x,z,t)$ are obtained by substituting expansion \eqref{eq:modes} into the Reynolds average equations \eqref{eq:full}, using model closures for ${\bf \mathcal{R}}$, $\mathcal{P}$, $\varepsilon$, and $\textbf{T}$, using a quasi-static approximation for $q_1$, imposing incompressibility, and applying a Galerkin projection.
+The resulting evolution equations are

-The model possesses spatially uniform steady states of the form $(u_0,u_1,v_1,w_0,w_1,q_0) = (0,\uss,0,0,0,\qss)$, where $\uss$ and $\qss$ satisfy the equations for $u_1$ and $q_0$ after dropping $x, z$, and $t$ derivatives \cite{SM}.
-We denote these steady states by $(\uss, \qss)$.
-Laminar flow is the steady state $(1,0)$, existing for all $Re$.
-Above $Re = 72.4$, the model also possesses a pair of non-trivial steady states with $\uss<1$ and $\qss > 0$, corresponding to uniform turbulence.
-One of these states (the `upper state') is stable to spatially uniform perturbations.
-Hence, the spatially uniform dynamics is bistable for $Re \ge 72.4$.
+where $f=\alpha + \beta^2/Re$, $\beta = \pi/2$, and $\nabla_H = (\partial_x, \partial_z)$.
+The terms coming from the turbulence closure are highlighted by wavy underline.
+The only forcing of the large-scale flow by Reynolds stresses appears only via two terms.
+All other terms in the momenta equations arises just from modelling by Ekman friction and a Galerkin projection of the Navier-Stokes equations onto the retained modes.